Updated: Mar 15

-They’ve demonstrated that they understand every negative review posted about their business, can cost them revenue.
-Revenue they may need very soon to survive, or better yet, to capitalise on some of the difficult times ahead.
+They’ve demonstrated that they understand every bad online review posted about their business, can cost them revenue.
+The revenue they may need very soon to survive, or better yet, to capitalise on some of the difficult times ahead.

-Conversely, as we’ve seen all to often, the business that fails to plan, but instead reacts, is one that often cuts expenditure in areas like marketing and reputation management believing, wrongly, that their reputation and business will survive on its merits alone.
+Conversely, as we’ve seen all too often, the business that fails to plan, but instead reacts, is one that often cuts expenditure in areas like marketing and social reputation management believing, wrongly, that their reputation and business will survive on its merits alone.

-Often, even if they do survive, they don't not thrive and may take years to recover.
+Often, even if they do survive, they don't thrive and may take years to recover.

 I’m not suggesting for a minute that it’s time to panic.
 I’m saying it's time to plan.